How to Whiten Pillows and Mattresses

 Sometimes our bodies sweat while we are sleeping.
 Depending on what your pillow is made of, your sweat can soak into it.
 When it dries, your sweat will leave yellow marks on your pillow.

 Sometimes, it doesn’t matter what type of cover you put on the pillow.
 Your sweat can still filter down into the pillow itself.
-This can cause it to yellow and become a breeding ground for mites.
+This can cause it to turn yellow and become a breeding ground for mites.

 All of this happens because sweat creates humidity.
 This makes the perfect environment for mites.
 These pests can then cause both respiratory and skin allergic reactions.